openflexo-team/pamela/src/site/markdown/behind_the_scene.md

 The package `org.openflexo.pamela` contains following feature-related java interfaces:

--`AccessibleProxyObject` is the interface that PAMELA objects should extend in order to benefit from base features such as generic default implementation, containment management, notification, object graph comparison and diff/merge, visiting patterns, etc.
+- `AccessibleProxyObject` is the interface that PAMELA objects should extend in order to benefit from base features such as generic default implementation, containment management, notification, object graph comparison and diff/merge, visiting patterns, etc.
 - `CloneableProxyObject` exposes features related to cloning.
 - `DeletableProxyObject` exposes features related to deletion management.
 - `SpecifiableProxyObject` exposes dynamic assertion checking features in the context of JML (contract management) use.